Home Buying Basics

 APPRAISED VALUE: An appraisal takes place if there is financing being obtained on a home (or some other situation arises, such as for estate/probate purposes).
 Basically, a lender wants to be sure that the home is worth what the buyer is paying (and what they are lending), as they will be holding a mortgage on the home as collateral for their loan.
 Appraisers traditionally will create a radius around a property and select 5-6 comparable properties that have sold, and add or subtract value based on the finishes, overall condition, and basic specs of a property.
 If the appraisal is for financing purposes, it is important that the property appraises.
 If it does not, the lender may deny the loan.

 The earnest money is paid to the title company where it is cashed and held in escrow on the seller’s behalf.
 When the purchase of the home is complete and the transaction is closed, the earnest money is credited toward the final sales price.
 It is applied as deposit toward the final purchase price of the home.
-If, for some reason, you decide not to proceed with the purchase of the home during your “option period,” your earnest money will be refunded.
+If, for some reason, the buyer decides not to proceed with the purchase of the home during the “option period,” the earnest money will be refunded.

-The option money is paid to the seller.
-Because it serves as a type of deposit to secure the contract with the seller, the option fee is not refundable if you choose to terminate the contract during your option period.
-If, however, you proceed with the purchase, the option fee is applied toward the final sales price of the home.
+The option money is also paid to and held by the title company on behalf of the seller.
+Because it serves as a type of deposit to secure the contract with the seller, the option fee is not refundable if the buyer chooses to terminate the contract during the option period.
+If, however, the buyer proceeds with the purchase, the option fee is applied toward the final sales price of the home.

 Current market conditions are simply a function of supply and demand.
 When there is a high demand for homes but a low inventory of homes on the market, it is considered a seller’s market.
-In a seller’s market it is common to have multiple buyers bidding on the same one property, which creates “the auction effect” – or a bidding war — where they compete against each other to purchase the home.
-A bidding war can also occur when a seller prices their home below market value, making it extremely attractive to potential buyers.
+In a seller’s market it is common to have multiple buyers bidding on the same one property, which creates “a bidding war”, commonly stated as “multiple offers”.
+Multiple offers can also occur when a seller prices their home below market value, making it extremely attractive to potential buyers.
 In either case, a bidding war often drives up the purchase price of the home.
+If multiple offers are received, the listing agent will often call for “highest and best” due by a set deadline.
+This means that all buyers are to submit their very highest, and very best offer by a particular time so the seller can choose the offer they wish to proceed with.

 While price is often a determining factor, it’s not always the highest price that seals the deal.
 Sometimes other aspects of the offer add significant value to the seller.
 Limiting the length of the option period, increasing the amount of the option money, or providing an opportunity for the seller to lease the property back while they secure a new home are just some of the factors that can make an offer more attractive to the home seller.
 Limiting the contingencies and lessening the risk for sellers can be key to winning the deal in a multiple offer situation.

-There are no rules on how multiple offer situations are handled.
-Some real estate agents negotiate the first offer that comes in, where others ask for the highest and best offer by a certain date.
-We’ve developed our own thoughtful process when working with sellers where we inform all potential buyers that the house is now in a multiple offer situation.
-We tell all buyers our preferred terms and invite them to bring their “highest and best” offer by a particular date.
+Other than treating all parties fairly (in essence – what an agent says to one, they must say to all), there are no rules on how multiple offer situations are handled.
+Some sellers negotiate the first offer that comes in, while others ask for the highest and best offer by a certain date.
+We’ve developed our own thoughtful process when working with sellers where we inform all potential buyers if the home has entered into a multiple offer situation.
+We inform all buyers of our preferred terms and invite them to bring their “highest and best” offer by a particular date.
 This allows us to be transparent with all parties, while also allowing the potential buyers to improve their position before the seller makes a final decision.

-In a bidding war, there is often an emotional desire to “win” that may overpower your pre-determined spending limits.
-Use caution and talk through the options with your real estate agent.
+In a bidding war, there is often an emotional desire to “win” that may overpower a buyer’s pre-determined spending limits.
+Use caution and talk through the options with your REALTOR®.

-A solid pre-approval can certainly give you the leg up on competing offers, so it’s important to be ready when it comes to working with a lender.
+A solid pre-approval is an absolute must to be competitive, and is step 1 in starting the home buying process.
 In short, your pre-approval is the lender saying you can afford “x” after taking a quick glance at your financial situation.
 In order to be best prepared for getting pre-approved, begin compiling the following items:

 - Tax returns for the past two years.